 A covered call is when you sell a call option against shares of a company you already hold.

 Let’s say we ended up with shares of Microsoft.
 Since we now own the company, we start collecting the nice dividend it pays out.
 But as income seekers, we want to make sure we’re collecting as much income as we can.
 So we consider our outlook: Let’s say the stock looks like it will stay flat or trade within a narrow range in the short term.

 With that in mind, we write a covered call on the company — selling one contract for every 100 shares we hold.
 And we make sure to pick a strike price that is higher than the price we paid for the shares.

 Here’s the action we’d want to take:

-For a step-by-step walk-through of how to make this trade, remember to watch my Covered Call tutorial, part of your Income Accelerator video package.
+For a step-by-step walk-through of how to make this trade, remember to watch my Covered Call tutorial, part of your Power Options video package below.

 Well, now that you’re acquainted with the main Pure Income strategies, I think it’s time for you to see some frequently asked questions.
 So I’ll be back tomorrow, for day six of our Getting Started series, with a look inside the mailbag.

 Talk to you soon.